 Every year a large amount of clothing and games kit is left in school and cannot be returned because there is no means of identifying the owner.
 All clothing and equipment must be clearly marked with the pupil's name.
-Lost property is kept in Pupil Services (KR) and the School Office (SS).
+Lost property is kept in Pupil Services (KR) and the School Office (SS) for a medium period of time and then removed for recycling